smdesai/SmartStorePerf/README.md

 - External Storage
     - Serialize JSON over stream: Serialize JSON over an encrypted stream (this is the default)
     - Serialize JSON in memory: Serialize JSON to memory before writing to disk
+- SmartStore
-- SmartStore DB Storage
+    - SmartStore: Use SmartStore
-    - Serialize using SFJsonUtils: Serialize JSON using SFJsonUtils before DB write (this is the default)
-    - Serialize using NSJSONSerialization: Serialize JSON using NSJSONSerialization before DB write
 - SQLite
-    - Serialize using NSJSONSerialization: Write to SQLite without use SmartStore
+    - Raw SQLite: Write straight to SQLite without use SmartStore
+- Payload Parameters
+    - Upsert returns value: When checked, upsert returns inserted payload (default)
     - Key length: Length of keys in JSON object
     - Payload start (K): Initial size of JSON payload
     - Payload end (K): Final size of JSON payload
     - Payload increment (K): Payload increment size

-**Note:**
-The settings screen will be simplified and additional information recorded based on the options.

 Actions:
 - Save: To update settings and go to console screen.
 If you change the storage type, the soup gets recreated